zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/oke/oke.md

 	![Apply Stack](images/resource-manager-stack-apply.png)

-6. It takes about **20 minutes** to complete this job.
-At the meanwhile, you can click on your Terraform job to view logs of progress of your job.
+6. It takes about **20 minutes** to complete this job, you can click on your Terraform job to view logs of the progress of your job.

 	![Stack Job](images/resource-manager-stack-job.png)

 	![Stack Progress](images/resource-manager-stack-progress.png)

-7. Once your job has been executed successfully, you can find the public IP address of your operator VM, and the private IP address of the MySQL Database from the outputs.
+7. Once your job executes successfully, you can find the public IP address of your operator VM, and the private IP address of the MySQL Database from the outputs.

 	>**Note** down these two IP addresses that will be used in the subsequent labs.